 - Heat 1 tablespoon olive oil in a large paella pan over medium-high heat (I use 30 cm paella pan).
 Add capsicum and onion, saute about 10 minutes until vegetables are softened.
 Add garlic, paprika and cayenne.
 Add tomato and cook for 3 minutes to soften.
 Add rice and mix until the grains are coated in oil.
 Add reserved liquid, 2/3 of hot fish broth and soaked saffron (with liquid).
 Season with salt and pepper.
 Stir once, then leave until it starts simmering, then turn the heat down to medium.
 Do not stir!
 Simmer for about 15 minutes.

 - When the time’s up, add the remaining stock, peas, prawns and fish fillet.
 Cook for about 10 minutes until the seafood is cooked and most of the liquid has evaporated.
 The edges will be crunchy.
 Do a taste test to see if the rice is cooked – it should be firm but cooked.
 If it is too firm for your taste, no stress, just add a splash of hot broth/water and keep cooking.

 - Place cooked mussels in the Paella nests and reheat them.
 Turn off the heat.
 Cover paella pan with the foil and let to rest for 5 minutes before serving.
-Scatter with plenty of parsley and wedges of lemon if desired!
-Serve hot with a small bowl of Aioli sauce (Garlicky Mayo).
+Sprinkle with chopped parsley.
+Serve hot with lemon wedges and a small bowl of Aioli sauce (Garlicky Mayo).